fmalina/revisions-blocl/activism/signals.md

 given something valuable in exchange for your tax payment.

-But, when governments ask for too much of the citizen’s hard earned cash, and don’t deliver on their promises, protests arise.
+But, when governments ask for too much of the citizen’s hard earned cash, and don't deliver on their promises, protests arise.
 There are always signals that such events are unfolding.

 The current state of the world economy is causing social contracts around the